ChinaYi/asrf_with_asformer/README.md

     Please see `libs/config.py` about configurations.

-1. You can train and evaluate models specifying a configuration file generated in the above process like:
+1. You can train and evaluate models specifying a configuration file generated in the above process like, we train 80 epochs for 50salads dataset in the config.yaml.

     ```bash
     python train.py ./result/50salads/dataset-50salads_split-1/config.yaml